The default calendar sharing permissions in Exchange Online are set as AvailabilityOnly. What if you…

 Since Microsoft is actively developing the Microsoft 365 admin center, and not everything is added to the Office 365 Exchange admin center, it’s good to open the Microsoft 365 admin center and use that when in need.

-In the next article, we will look at how to sync and manage Exchange Online licenses.
+In the next article, we will look at how to Assign Office 365 licenses with Azure group-based licensing.

 Did you enjoy this article?
-You may also like the article How to export certificate in Exchange 2016.
+You may also like the article How to export certificate in Exchange Server.
 Don’t forget to follow us and share this article.